Severe storms could inflict tornadoes and golf-ball-sized hail on parts of Southeast and Ohio Valley | KRDO

 By Elizabeth Wolfe and Robert Shackelford, CNN

-(CNN) — A multi-day severe thunderstorm event is intensifying Tuesday as it rumbles from the Southeast to the Ohio Valley, threatening to unleash powerful tornadoes, damaging winds and hail as large as golf balls in some areas.
+(CNN) — More than 8 million people are at risk of being lashed by powerful tornadoes Tuesday as an intensifying severe thunderstorm event rumbles from the Southeast to the Ohio Valley, also threatening damaging winds and hail larger than golf balls in some areas.

 The sprawling storm system has brought the greatest risk of severe thunderstorms so far this year on Monday and Tuesday.
 On Monday, the severe thunderstorms pummeled parts of Texas all the way to Illinois, bringing reports of three tornadoes in Oklahoma and pelting places with hailstones larger than baseballs.

-Today, the greatest risk for intense, potentially long-track tornadoes – ones that tear through several miles of land – extends from southeast Indiana across Ohio and over portions of Kentucky, West Virginia and Pennsylvania, the Storm Prediction Center forecasts.
+Today, the greatest risk for intense, potentially long-track tornadoes – ones that tear through several miles of land – extends from southeast Indiana across Ohio and over portions of Kentucky and West Virginia, the Storm Prediction Center forecasts.

 Some hailstones could exceed 2 inches in diameter and destructive winds could blast up to 75 mph, the center said.